united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/upgrading/grafana-upgrade.md

 ### Back up the Grafana database

 The UMH does not require this step by default since the data is stored in our data storage.
-If you use your own database, refer
+If you use your own database, refer to
 [this upgrade guide](https://grafana.com/docs/grafana/latest/upgrade-guide/upgrade-v10.4/#back-up-the-grafana-database) to back up.

 ## Upgrade Grafana
 You can upgrade your instance by using Management Console, and it upgrades also Grafana.
-After the upgrade, you can restore your settings from the back up files.
+After the upgrade, you can restore your settings from the backup files.

 ### Restore configurations